How long is a new patient visit? What will happen?

 How can I make my smile brighter?

-We offer custom-made take-home teeth whitening trays with professional-strength bleaching gel for safe and effective whitening in the comfort of your own home.
-Home whitening yields excellent results – up to eight shades or better!
+We offer custom-made teeth whitening trays with professional-strength bleaching gel for safe and effective whitening in the comfort of your own home.
+Home whitening yields excellent results – up to 8 shades or better!
 Two weeks of use produces optimal results, but if your teeth reach the desired shade before then, simply discontinue treatment.

 What can you do to improve the appearance of my smile?